networknt/light-doc/content/service/config/requirement.md

 * The final config files must be sent to the service in a secure way

 The final config zip file loaded from config server contains all the sensitive info that is populated by the config server.
-It must be secure by during the transportation with TLS.
+It must be secure during the transportation with TLS.
 Alos, all sensitive info must be encrypted that only the service itself can decrypt it.

 * The service needs to be allowed to be restarted automatically